 We envision an inclusive world where every human enjoys access to vibrant, safe and healthy spaces to live, work and play.

-Community Design Agency (CDA) is a nimble, experienced team of architects, engineers, business professionals, community planners, place-makers and artists who work alongside communities on the margins through collaboration of various stakeholders - the community itself, civic and government bodies, corporates and other philanthropic partners.
+Community Design Agency (CDA) is a nimble, experienced team of architects, community organisers, artists and researchers who work alongside communities on the margins through collaborating with civic and government bodies, corporates and other philanthropic partners.

 OUR HISTORY